 The Group has lease contracts for various items of land and buildings used in its operations.
-These leases of land and buildings generally have lease terms between three and ten years.
+These leases of land and buildings generally have lease terms between one and three years.
+The Group received a discount on rent for one of its leases with less than 12 months remaining, resulting in a modification for 2024.

 The Group also has certain leases of office equipment with lease terms of 12 months or less.
 The Group applies the 'short-term lease' recognition exemptions for these leases.
-The Group recognised rent expense from short-term leases of \$0.1 million for the year ended 31 December 2023 (2022: \$0.1 million).
+The Group recognised rent expense from short-term leases of \$0.1 million for the year ended 31 December 2024 (2023: \$0.1 million).